 Address: 4400 N Lake Shore Dr, Chicago, IL 60640

 Montrose Beach is located along the northern shoreline of Lake Michigan near Uptown, Chicago.
-This beautiful beach stretches for nearly two miles and features plenty of space for relaxing or participating in sports such as sand volleyball or soccer.
+This beautiful beach stretches for nearly two miles and has plenty of space for relaxing or participating in sand volleyball or soccer.

-The beach also features concessions where visitors can purchase food and drinks and restrooms for convenience.
+The beach also features concessions where visitors can conveniently purchase food, drinks, and restrooms.
 Montrose Beach is a great spot for families looking to spend a day outdoors because it also includes playgrounds for kids.

 41. Take an Architecture Cruise on the Chicago River

 The architecture of Windy City is one-of-a-kind and truly historic.
-From immense Art Deco beauties to towering modern skyscrapers, Chicago has it all.
+Chicago has everything from immense Art Deco beauties to towering modern skyscrapers.
 Take a cruise down the Chicago River to get a unique view of some of the most famous buildings in the city.
 The cruise will pass by some of the city’s iconic skyscrapers, like the Willis Tower.

 You’ll also get an up-close look at some of Chicago’s beautiful bridges and other architectural gems along the way.
-Enjoy learning about the history and stories behind these structures while you take in this incredible view from the water.
+Enjoy learning about the history and stories behind these structures while taking in this incredible water view.

 Visitors walking the Chicago Riverwalk wave as architecture river cruise boats pass by.
-You’ll see tons of boats on the Chicago River because there are several cruise companies in the city.
+You’ll see tons of boats on the Chicago River because several cruise companies are in the city.
 You can enjoy the sights during sunset, with brunch, or just a casual no-frills history cruise.

 42. Spend a Rainy Day at Garfield Park Conservatory